always-keep-trying/options_trading/README.md

 ## Set up process

 Few notes on the setup
-- Please set your environment variable PYTHONPATH so that you can import the custom modules in this repo.
+- Please set your environment variable PYTHONPATH so that you can import the modules in this repo.
 - Please set your environment variable FRED_API_KEY so that you can utilize the fredapi package.